World of Din

 About Star Ratings

-The Star Rating of a class communicates the overall power level based on stat growth and skill availability.
-5-Star classes are the rarest and most powerful type, and offer the most powerful skills to acquire.
+The Star Rating of a class communicates the stat growth for that class.
+4-Star classes are stronger than 3-Star classes, and 5-Star classes are the rarest and most powerful type.